Grow flowers, herbs or vegetables in a small space with this vertical ladder garden.

 You could also use this ladder as a plant stand.
 Build the ladder as detailed below, but do not add the cedar planter box sides.
 This will create sturdy shelves for your plants.

 Then you can fill up the shelves with beautiful pots filled with your favorite plants.

 Prefer to print the instructions?

-You can get the PDF woodworking plans for this vertical ladder planter for only $5.99.
+Grab the PDF woodworking plans for this vertical ladder planter here.
 The plans include:

 - List of required tools

 - Easy to read cut list

 - Step-by-step instructions